localsite/localsite-delete/info/data/datacommons.md

 -->

 The site header should be visible.
-We're currently figuring out how to pull the data from Google Cloud.
+We're currently figuring out how to pull the data from Google Cloud using a QUOTA_PROJECT_ID.